-This one’s gonna be short and sweet but I hope it helps brighten your work-from-home journey (or plan.)
+Hope helps brighten your work-at-home journey (or plan.)
 So, I’ve mentioned a few times here that I went from being busy on the road to working quietly (and effectively) from home.
 You can read about that HERE when you have a moment.

 While a lot of people fantasize about this option (ditching their job for a home-based or online business), others have a tough time conceptualizing being driven, productive and enthusiastic at home…and I can understand both sides and have enjoyed having a home office/studio as well as working in businesses, in a group environment.
 That’s why I’ll say a trillion times if necessary – mindset is key!